d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_CI-simulation.md

 1. What is the value of the point estimate?

-\vspace{0.5in}
+\vspace{0.3in}

 2. If we took another random sample of 16 infants, would we get the exact same point estimate?
 Explain why or why not.

 \vspace{0.5in}

-In today's activity, we will use bootstrapping to find a 95\% confidence interval for $\pi$, the parameter of interest.
-See Section 5.3.3 in your textbook to review bootstrapping.
+In today's activity, we will use bootstrapping, sampling with replacement from the original sample, to find a 95\% confidence interval for $\pi$, the parameter of interest.

-3. In your own words, explain the bootstrapping process.
-\vspace{0.5in}

 #### Use statistical analysis methods to draw inferences from the data {-}

-4. Write out the parameter of interest for this study in words.  *Hint: this is the same as question 5 in Activity 6.*

-\vspace{0.5in}

 To use the computer simulation to create a bootstrap distribution, we will need to enter the